B1. Number Sense

 Follow-Up at Home

-At home, students can use concrete and semi-concrete representations to solve 1 or 2 problems related to mixed numbers and improper fractions.
+At home, students can use concrete and visual (semi-concrete) representations to solve one or two problems related to mixed numbers and improper fractions.

 Examples of problems